-Highly functioning individuals yearn for intangible rewards of a higher order than money, rank and prestige.
-An organization that can structure itself to allow for these higher order rewards will be rewarded in kind with exceptional performance and retention.
-What are examples of some higher order rewards?
+Highly functioning individuals yearn for intangible rewards of a higher order than money, rank, and prestige.
+An organization that can structure itself to allow for these intrinsic rewards will be rewarded in kind with exceptional performance.
+What are these intrinsic higher self-rewards that compel a team of teams mindset?

-First let’s look at the concept of autonomy.
 I loved working in the SEAL Teams as a result of the semi-autonomy that the SEALs allowed their officers.
 They are able to find a fine balance between the rigid structure of the general Navy, with very little room for autonomy and creativity, and allowing enough autonomy and creative decision making that one does not feel constricted or shut down by the organization.
 Teams and individuals are allowed the room to think for themselves, create new ways of getting things done, and to develop new training and tools to pursue self-mastery for the life of a career.
-In essence the organization encourages the act of learning to learn, which necessitates some level of autonomy of thought and action.
-SEALs do not work well as “cogs in the machine,” which is why they are so entrepreneurial in and out of service.
-This autonomy leads to a mile of creativity, job satisfaction and exceptional performance.
+The organization encourages learning to learn on the fly, which necessitates a level of autonomy of thought and action.
+Elite teams and great teammates die when they are treated as “cogs in the machine.”
+Autonomy leads to deep job satisfaction and exceptional performance.

-Next let’s look at the concept of opportunity for mastery.
-As discussed earlier, a powerful attribute of the SEAL Team organization is lifelong learning.
+As discussed earlier, a powerful attribute of an elite team or organization is lifelong learning.
 A steady stream of team training and individual professional development courses are provided.
-This training allows the operators and teams to master the many hard and soft skills required of the special operations warrior.
+This training allows the teams to master the many hard and soft skills required.
 This leads the individuals to cultivate a love of learning and to seek self-mastery.
 The thirst for knowledge and skills becomes a life-long endeavor.
-The organization also allows the individuals space to pursue a sub-specialty that they are passionate about, as long as it supports the team’s mission.
-Thus a teammate can both master the general skills of the SEAL operator as well as a more specific skill or discipline (such as becoming a Master Parachutist or Shooting specialist).
-In this endeavor they bring valuable new insights and techniques to the table.
+The organization also allows the individual’s space to pursue a sub-specialty that they are passionate about, as long as it supports the team’s mission.
+Thus a teammate can both master the general skills along with the specific skill they need to dominate.

 Once basic financial and social needs are met, people are motivated most by a sense of purpose.
 An organization that has a “change the world” purpose is exciting to work for.
 Google’s purpose is to “organize the world’s information.”
 That big vision is very motivating for the technically brilliant employees of Google.